 Don’t forget to change up the items and let them do this sink or float experiment over and over again!

-Like this Science activity for kids?
-Make certain to check out these as well:
+Like Science activities for kids?
+Check out these as well:

 Just came across this and it was just what I needed.
 Can’t wait to use it with my primary classes.
 Thank you for creating it and I look forward to seeing all your TPT items.